spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 Look for references to "cython" in the ``setup.py`` to determine whether or not this is necessary.
 Cython may be optional, but even then you should list it as a required dependency.
-Spack is designed to compiler software, and is meant for HPC facilities where speed is crucial.
+Spack is designed to compile software, and is meant for HPC facilities where speed is crucial.
 There is no reason why someone would not want an optimized version of a library instead of the pure-Python version.